divnix/digga/README.md

 # Contributing

-The purpose of this repository is to provide a standardized template structure for NixOS machine expressions, thus enabling simpler sharing and resue of nix expressions.
+The purpose of this repository is to provide a standardized template structure for NixOS machine expressions, thus enabling simpler sharing and reuse of nix expressions.

 Say your friend and you are using this repository, each with your own unique